New Found Glory: Return to pop punk sound and line-up change (2010–2013)

-Continuing as a quartet, Hopeless Records era (2014–present)
+Continuing as a quartet era (2014–present)

 On February 25, 2014, the band announced an 11 date UK tour with main support by The Story So Far, stopping in cities around the country including London, Manchester, Birmingham, Liverpool, Cardiff and Leeds.
 On May 18, the band announced on their Facebook page that they would release a new album in the fall of 2014.
 They also mentioned that it would be released by Hopeless Records.
 On May 27, the band announced that they had left Epitaph Records and would be signing to Hopeless Records, where their new album will be released in the fall of 2014.
 On August 5, they released a new single "Selfless" from the upcoming album Resurrection.
 The band also filmed a music video to release with the single.
 On September 9, they released a new single "Ready and Willing" from the upcoming album Resurrection.
 The band also filmed a music video to release with the single.
 On October 7, 2014, they released Resurrection.
 On July 22, 2015, the band announced they would reissue the album on October 8, retitled Resurrection: Ascension.
 It features two brand new studio tracks, two reworked songs and three acoustic tracks.
 On the day of announcement, they also rereleased "Vicious Love" featuring Hayley Williams on vocals.

 On September 28, 2016, New Found Glory announced via Facebook that pre-production had officially began for a new album and have since been posting pictures showing the progress of the writing process.
 On January 25, 2017, the band's next album, Makes Me Sick was announced for release on April 28.
 The first single "Happy Being Miserable", along with its music video, was released on February 15, 2017.
 The influence for the music video came from the pie eating scene from the movie Stand By Me.

 In January 2019, New Found Glory announced the third instalment of their cover series, the From the Screen to Your Stereo 3 EP, for release in May.